Botvin LifeSkills Training Middle School Program

 Location/Institution: Primarily middle-class suburban and rural areas of New York State

-This study uses sample from Botvin et al. (1990).
-It examines six-year follow-up data to (1) investigate the long-term impact of Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program] on drug use and sexual behaviors that put one at elevated risk for HIV infection; and (2) use growth modeling procedures to examine potential mechanisms of intervention effects.
-A randomized block design was used; schools randomized into one of three conditions: (1) LST with 1-day training workshop for providers, (2) LST with videotaped training, and (3) "treatment as usual" control group.
-Measures included questionnaires on several demographic variables, substance use behavior, and risky sexual behavior.
-Results indicate that the intervention had a direct protective effect on HIV risk behavior in the overall sample in young adulthood.
+The study used the same sample as Botvin et al. (1990).
+The purpose of the study was to examine six-year follow-up data to (1) investigate the long-term impact of Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program] on drug use and sexual behaviors that put one at elevated risk for HIV infection; and (2) use growth modeling procedures to examine potential mechanisms of intervention effects.
+Participant schools were randomized into one of three conditions: (1) LST with 1-day training workshop for providers, (2) LST with videotaped training, or (3) “treatment as usual” control group.
+Measures utilized include questionnaires on several demographic variables, substance use behavior, and risky sexual behavior.
+Results indicate that the LST intervention had a direct protective effect on HIV risk behavior in the overall sample in young adulthood.
 Furthermore, among participants receiving 60% or more of the prevention program, analyses showed that the intervention significantly reduced growth in alcohol and marijuana intoxication over the course of adolescence, which in turn was associated with a reduction in later HIV risk behavior.
-Limitations include a low retention rate of the baseline sample completing the follow-up, not allowing for a detailed event-level analysis of sexual and drug-related risk behaviors due to design of the assessment, using self-report data, not including the full spectrum of behaviors that put one at risk for HIV, and generalizability.
+Limitations include a low retention rate of the baseline sample completing the follow-up, not allowing for a detailed event-level analysis of sexual and drug-related risk behaviors due to design of the assessment, using self-report data, not including the full spectrum of behaviors that put one at risk for HIV, and lack of generalizability due to sample demographics.

 Length of controlled postintervention follow-up: 6 years.